betacygni/ALMAGAL/README.md

 **Information on the fraction of bandwidth used for continuum determination**

 The file ```almagal_continuumRanges.csv``` contains a series of columns that lists the fraction of bandwidth used for the continuum determination for each source, individual array and spectral window.
-The header of the file contains the following information:
+In the following we list the name of the files and the header information that can be used to identify the content included in each file:

-- Source
+- ```almagal_continuumRanges.csv```
   - calibrated split files produced with scriptToSplitSources.py
   - master scripts: